Madeleine Mayo

 • An extended residency is an option

-I am a painter who also works in sculpture, printmaking and installation.
+I am a painter who also works in murals, artist books, drawing and installation.
 I have experience teaching people of all ages and have found that teaching abstraction is a wonderful way to encourage open mindedness, self-acceptance and exploration, all while learning about visual art concepts and ideas.
 The needs of teachers and students are important to me, and I am happy to accommodate both.

 Creative Approach and Experiences Offered